 On May 7, 2020, Governor Newsom issued Executive Order N-63-20 which suspended the requirement for in-person testimony and allowed remote testimony provided all parties are able to hear the witness and see the documents.
 Effective Aug.
 17, 2020, the WCAB district offices provided a video option for trial.

-However, parties have due process rights in the workers’ compensation system.
+However, the labor lawyers at Michael Sullivan & Associates note that parties have due process rights in the workers’ compensation system.
 The WCJ’s credibility findings are generally given great weight because of WCJ’s “opportunity to observe the demeanor of the witnesses and weigh their statements in connection with their manner on the stand.”
 Therefore, some parties asserted that due process would be violated unless a trial proceeded with in-person testimony.

 On Jan.
 12, 2021, in Gao v.
 Chevron Corporation, the WCAB issued a significant panel decision holding that in light of the COVID-19 pandemic and Governor Gavin Newsom’s Executive Order N-63-20, workers’ compensation trials should proceed remotely unless there is a clear reason why the facts of a specific case require a continuance.

 Facts of the Case

 In Gao, the matter proceeded to trial on March 10, 2020.
 The applicant provided in-person testimony, but the trial was continued to June 9, 2020, with in-person testimony contemplated from several defense witnesses.
 Thereafter, the WCAB stopped conducting in-person trials.